mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 where $$k$$ represents the number of filters in the last conv layer, $$w_k^c$$  are the linear layer weights and $$f_k(x,y)$$ represents the 2D stacked filter responses.

 This paper was publised in 2015 and at that time popular architectures did not have GAP layers so they have to be finetuned with these extra layers...
 But we are going to use a ResNet architecture which already has a GAP layer at the end!
-You can check [here](https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py#L203) torchvision implementation of ResNets to be sure of this.
+You can check [here](https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py#L203){:target="_blank"}{:rel="noopener noreferrer"} torchvision implementation of ResNets to be sure of this.

-There have been multiple works that have evolved CAM idea, you can check a few implementions of them in [torch-cam](https://github.com/frgfm/torch-cam) repo.
+There have been multiple works that have evolved CAM idea, you can check a few implementions of them in [torch-cam](https://github.com/frgfm/torch-cam){:target="_blank"}{:rel="noopener noreferrer"} repo.

 ### Code